fusioncharts/dev_centre_docs/chart-guide/standard-charts/line-area-and-column-charts.md

 > These chart types belong to **FusionCharts XT**.

-> Before going through this we recommend you to go through the following pages:
+> Before going through this page we recommend you to go through the following pages:
 * Installation
 * Quick Start
 * How it works.